+5.2.1.3.4.
 Offshore Pacific Area of Interest

 In May 2017, DFO announced a new Area of Interest (AOI) within the Offshore Pacific Bioregion off the coast of British Columbia, with the intention of making it one of Canada's largest Marine Protected Areas by 2020.
-This Offshore Pacific AOI is an important part of DFO's national approach to achieve the Government of Canada's

-Marine Conservation Targets to increase Canada's marine and coastal protected areas from 0.9% to 5% by 2017, and to 10% by 2020.
+This Offshore Pacific AOI is an important part of DFO's national approach to achieve the Government of Canada's Marine Conservation Target to increase Canada's marine and coastal protected areas from 0.9% to 10% by 2020.